 Ingredients You Need to Make Grilled Shrimp Tacos

 - Radishes: Look for firm, brightly colored radishes.

-- Cabbage: Look for a head of cabbage that’s firm and heavy for its size.
+- Cabbage: The best heads of cabbage are firm and heavy for their size.

 - Shrimp: I recommend medium shrimp for their flavor and texture, but large shrimp will also work well.